-Later I learned that the apartment that was spewing smoke had been occupied by a housebound lady and her caregivers and was completely gutted in a matter of minutes.
 No one was injured, thanks to a doorman across the street who saw the smoke and shouted to our doorman, who went upstairs and got the people out.
 The fire did not spread to other apartments, thanks to the good old fireproof construction methods of the late 1920s.
 The lobby was flooded, many doors were rammed open, and three days later, despite industrial air cleaning machines all over the place, everything smells terrible.
 But really and truly, it’s a story with a happy ending.
 Things don’t always go so well.

 All this is by way of saying: Roz Chast really gets it.
 Sometimes you just want to open a can of tuna and stay home.
 (At the end of that link, there is a video in which you can glimpse Roz Chast’s extraordinary hooked rugs and other crafty endeavors.)